-Situations, or incomplete possible worlds, are proposed to be represented by signatures in MTT-semantics, i.e., when modern type theories are used to give formal semantics [13].
+Situations, or incomplete possible worlds, are proposed by the second author to be representable by signatures in MTT-semantics, i.e., when modern type theories are used to give formal semantics [15].

 The use of possible worlds in set theory has been a central mechanism within Montagovian approaches of formal semantics, especially, in dealing with intensional phenomena including, for example, belief intensionality among other things.
-However, the use of set-theoretical possible worlds has given rise to the well-known hyperintensional problem, with various paradoxes associated with it (e.g., the Paris Hilton paradox and the woodchuck-groundhog paradox) [18].
-When intensional type theories are employed for formal semantics, types rather sets are used to interpret CNs and significantly different mechanisms are available in representing and dealing with such phenomena.
+However, the use of set-theoretical possible worlds has given rise to the well-known hyperintensional problem, with various paradoxes associated with it (e.g., the Paris Hilton paradox and the woodchuck-groundhog paradox) [22].
+When intensional type theories are employed for formal semantics, types rather predicates over sets are used to interpret CNs and significantly different mechanisms are available in representing and dealing with such phenomena.
 Using signatures to represent situations is such a proposal.

 We shall describe the notion of signature formally, compare it with that of context, and give a simple example of its use in representing situations.
 In this section, we shall only describe signatures with the traditional membership entries.
-Contexts with such traditional entries have been used by Ranta [19] and others [3,6] to represent situations, where they do not consider the issue of difference between variables and constants.
+Contexts with such traditional entries have been used by Ranta [23] and others [3,6] to represent situations, where they do not consider the issue of difference between variables and constants.
 We consider signatures rather than contexts here.
 Note that signatures may contain other forms of entries which are studied in the next section §3.